justinmeiners/efficient-programming-with-components/01_data_structures.md

 Of course the presupposition is that the input range is sorted.
 It will work if the range is not sorted either.
 It will just not eliminate all equal elements.
-It returns a pointer to the element passed the last  element of the range.
+It returns a pointer to the element past the last element of the range.
 This is a standard STL convention, that we will study.

 For example given: